Assistant Director of Admission and International Admission Coordinator

 Territorial Responsibilities: California (Los Angeles County), International Applicants, U.S. Citizens Living Abroad

 Minor in Art History 2010

 What is your favorite place on campus?

 Perhaps because my work has periods of frequent travel, I find that I simply enjoy the campus in its entirety.
 After a longer trip, I get to see campus with "fresh eyes" again; plainly put, it's beautiful!
-With all the tress, campus feels like a park and each season brings a different character to the place - lots of great colors in fall, buildings peaking out of fog in winter, blooming rhododendrons in spring, and blue skies with views of Mt.
-Rainier in the summer.
+With all of the tress, campus feels like a park and each season brings a different character to the place.
 Once or twice, I've even seen a bald eagle in the trees near Jones Hall!

 Where do you like to eat in Tacoma?

-Northern Fish Co. has awesome fish and chips and chowders.
+Northern Fish Co. has awesome fish and chips.
 They smoke their own salmon and are generous with samples.
 Stop by and get some to take home with you!

 For lunch, try Infinite Soups, all of which are addictive.
 (Tip: They are cash only.)